 Welcome to Girl Scouts!

-By choosing Girl Scouts, your future leader is a part of a larger, girl-led community committed to her success.
-Through Girl Scouting, you’ll help shape your girl’s experience as she gains valuable skills, tries new things, and tackles challenges head-on.
+By choosing Girl Scouts, your future leader is a part of a larger, girl-led community committed to their success.
+Through Girl Scouting, you’ll help shape your girl’s experience as they gain valuable skills, try new things, and tackle challenges head-on.

 - The Basics

 Any girl five years old and in grades K–12 can join the fun at Girl Scouts!
 Whether they want to make new friends, sign up for exciting programs, explore the outdoors, or travel the world, each grade level has something for them.
 Girls are placed in the appropriate age level according to school grade.

 Girl Scout grade levels are:

 Girl Scouts of Middle Tennessee offers many ways to get outdoors!
 Girls may start their experience with a day trip to camp canoeing, conquering our zip-line, or doing archery.
 We encourage Girl Scouts to overcome their fears and move beyond their limits.
 Girls can choose to attend camping programs with or without their troop.